-Mr. Van Sant, 81, has been a Senior Advisor at Yukon Partners II, LLC, a provider of mezzanine financing for middle-market private equity transactions, since July 2014, and an Operating Partner at TJM Capital Partners, an operationally-focused private equity firm, since 2015.
-He also serves as Executive Chairman of the Board of Directors of Builtrite Holdings, LLC, a portfolio company of TJM Capital, and as a director of RIE Coatings, LLC, a portfolio company of Brass Ring Capital.
+Mr. Van Sant, 84, has been a Senior Advisor at Yukon Partners II, LLC, a provider of mezzanine financing for middle-market private equity transactions, since 2014, and an Operating Partner at TJM Capital Partners, an operationally-focused private equity firm, since 2015.
+He also serves as Executive Chairman of the Board of Directors and Chief Executive Officer of Tenamec, Inc., a portfolio company of TJM Capital.
 In addition to actively advising private equity funds and their portfolio companies, Mr. Van Sant may from time to time take ownership interests in the funds and portfolio companies he advises.
-From December 2013 until June 2017, he was a Senior Operating Partner at Tenex Capital Management, L.P., a private equity firm, and from September 2012 until December 2013, he served a Senior Advisor.
+From 2013 until June 2017, he was a Senior Operating Partner at Tenex Capital Management, L.P., a private equity firm, and from 2012 until 2013, he served as a Senior Advisor.
 During this time, he also served as the Chairman or as a director of several portfolio companies of Tenex.
-From January 2008 until February 2013, he was an Operating Partner of Stone Arch Capital, LLC, a private equity firm.
-From August 2006 through December 2007, he was President and Chief Executive Officer of Paladin Brands Holding, Inc., which manufactures attachments for construction equipment.
-From 2003 until August 2006, Mr. Van Sant was Chairman, and from 2003 until November 2005, he was Chairman and Chief Executive Officer, of Paladin Brands, LLC.
+From 2008 until 2013, he was an Operating Partner of Stone Arch Capital, LLC, a private equity firm.
+From 2006 through 2007, he was President and Chief Executive Officer of Paladin Brands Holding, Inc., which manufactures attachments for construction equipment.
+From 2003 until 2006, Mr. Van Sant was Chairman, and from 2003 until 2005, he was Chairman and Chief Executive Officer, of Paladin Brands, LLC.
 He was an operating partner with Norwest Equity Partners, a private equity firm, from 2001 through 2006.
-Mr. Van Sant has been a director of Graco since February 2004 and is also a director of H.B.
-Fuller Company.
+Mr. Van Sant has been a director of Graco since 2004.
+Mr. Van Sant served as a director of H.B.
+Fuller Company from 2001 until April 2021, and as Vice Chairman of the Board from 2011 until April 2021.
 Among other qualifications, Mr. Van Sant is an expert in management, finance and manufacturing operations, experience he has acquired over many years as an executive and/or director of various manufacturing companies, including those listed above as well as Nortrax, Inc., Lukens Inc., Blount, Inc., and Cessna Aircraft Company.
 He also held roles of increasing responsibility over a nearly thirty year career at John Deere Company.
 Mr. Van Sant's strong leadership experience and seasoned business valuation skills make him a key contributor to our Board on strategy and growth topics, particularly with respect to mergers and acquisitions.
 He has been designated by our Board as an audit committee financial expert.